lukapercic/Create-EOS-Cryptography-Proposal-2.md/EOS-Cryptography-Proposal-2-b.md

 ### Ecosystem Fit

 Port can be used as a better version of (anonymous) identity on the blockchain.
-It's open-source and open-access nature allows any dapp to plug into it, and profit from the infrastructure it provides.
+Its open-source and open-access nature allows any dapp to plug into it, and profit from the infrastructure it provides.
 It fixes the issue with DIDs, where self-sovereign identity in the practice always gets implemented as one KYC provider signing the attestations.
 Here the passport proves authenticity itself, cutting the middle man and cutting friction associated with it.
 I.e.: removing the costs and needed trust (don't be evil, versus can't be evil).
 Adding different signature verification algorithms can serve as crypto primitive for Antelope, and upon which our contract can be built on.
-To expand the use-cases we are mainly focusing on: making the Port a native way for EOS to solve Sybil protection, Identity, and multiple levels of verifications.
+To expand the use cases we are mainly focusing on making the Port a native way for EOS to solve Sybil protection, Identity, and multiple levels of verifications.

 Right now, there are projects such as Pomelo and EOS Support integrating Port to help prevent Sybil attacks for their platforms (we would like to move it fully on-chain later).
 These signature verification algorithms will also benefit Randall Roland’s (CEO EOS Support) proposal that seeks to improve the user onboarding process of the RespectOS software.
-If successful, it might be the basis (or part of) the identity of the future EOS based DAOs.
+If successful, it might be the basis (or part of) the identity of the future EOS-based DAOs.
 We have been contacted by different NFT projects looking to do wide NFT drops, without the claimed abuse they detect right now.
 There are nice humanitarian applications, for instance, somebody can start an easy project to provide UBI-style donations to people with passports and IDs from affected countries.
-We are also defining new concept of Escape Tokens, that allows governance and distribution tokens to escape the main liquidity pair, and when thriving, its value overflow to Port identities in (UBI style).
+We are also defining a new concept of Escape Tokens, that allows governance and distribution tokens to escape the main liquidity pair, and when thriving, its value overflow to Port identities in (UBI style).

-In short; it a real ID/Sybil building block that will enable many projects to plug and play.
+In short; it is a real ID/Sybil building block that will enable many projects to plug and play.

 ## Team